alexvoss/jxml2jsonl/README.md

 As it stands, the code does not make use of worker threads.
 There is not much to be gained for the sorts of things the tool itself does.
 The user-defined function can, of course, be implemented to make use of workers if this makes sense for the operations to be performed.

-Likewise, it does not implement asynchronous IO since doing so runs the risk that the input side is much faster than the output side (which might pipe into a compression algorithm, for example), leading to excessive memory use.
-Any counter-measures would risk the advantage of asynchronous IO being negated.

-So, how fast does this go? **TODO**

 ## Usage